 - Wicker is one of those tricky mediums where it may look like your paint job has settled perfectly from one angle but it looks completely different from another angle.

-- Double checking your work with fresh eyes will you ensure the coverage is consistent.
+- Double-checking your work with fresh eyes will ensure the coverage is consistent.